azyva/dragom-site/pages/doc/config/design/reference-path-matcher.md

 # summary: ""
 sidebar: doc_config_sidebar
 permalink: doc-config-design-reference-path-matcher.html
-toc: false
+toc: true
 # folder: doc
 ---

 Many Dragom jobs and tools operate by traversing a ReferenceGraph and performing some actions on the ModuleVersion's in it.
 Generally the user will not want to target all ModuleVersion's in the ReferenceGraph.
-To allow the user to select which ModuleVersion's should be tatgeted by a job, Dragom supports ReferencePathMatcher's.
+To allow the user to select which ModuleVersion's should be targeted by a job, Dragom supports ReferencePathMatcher's.

 A ReferencePathMatcher is a boolean condition which either matches or does not